www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 | created_after | Return only candidates that were created after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_before | Return only candidates that were updated before this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
 | updated_after | Return only candidates that were updated after this timestamp.
 Timestamp must be in in [ISO-8601] (#general-considerations) format.
+| job_id | If supplied, only return candidates that have applied to this job.
+Will return both when a candidate has applied to a job and when they're a prospect for a job.

 <br>